Alameda County Health Care Services Public Health Department

 Note: While the completion of the application is the first step of reporting, you will still need to submit case information once you receive access to be fully compliant.

-Step Two: Once you have submitted your request, the Alameda County COVID Investigations and Prevention Unit (CIPU) will review your form and email you with the next steps.
+Step Two: Once you have submitted your request, the Alameda County Public Health will review your form and email you with the next steps.
 A response should be expected within the same or following business day.

 For first time users, a SPOT account registration email will be sent to you.